1. The National Amateur Dodgeball Association Rules will be used with Tulane University modifications.

 e.
 Live Ball: a thrown ball that strikes, or is caught by an opposing player without/before contacting the ground, another player or ball.

 f.
-Deflected ball: a deflected ball remains live to the player who deflected it; it is not live to the player’s teammates.
+Parried ball: a parried ball (blocked by a held ball) remains live to the player who deflected it; it is not live to the player’s teammates.

 5. A player may block a thrown ball with a ball being held, provided the held ball is not dropped as a result of the contact with the thrown ball.